nmania/FSND_Capstone/README.md

 ## RBAC Role Testing
 *** NOTE jwts provided for these tests only last 24 hours after submission!\
-In Postman, import the file
+In Postman, import the file:
 - udacity_Capstone.postman_collection.json
 \
 Run the tests in that to check if the roles are working properly.